yannickoswald/luxury_carbon_tax/README.md

 Scripts are labelled script_

-Delete this prefixes when downloading the data and before running the scripts.
+Delete these prefixes when downloading the data and before running the scripts.

 Please report problems with running scripts and bugs to y-oswald@web.de.